abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

 {{ end }}

 The **image tag** is set to `latest` by default.
-You can update the `param $version` at the first line as you want to set as tag for your images.
+You can update the `param $version` at the first line to set it as a tag for your images.

-You can examine all the provided dockerfiles required to publish your application below;
+You can examine all the provided Dockerfiles required to publish your application below;

 ### DBMigrator

 DbMigrator is a console application that is used to migrate the database of your application and seed the initial important data to run your application.
-Such as pre-defined langauges, admin user and role, OpenIddict applications and scopes.
+Such as pre-defined languages, admin user and role, OpenIddict applications and scopes.

 `Dockerfile.local` is provided under this project as below;